 Mr. Allen Lueth has been our independent director since August 2007.
 Mr. Lueth is currently a member of the board of director, the renumeration committee and the audit committee of Greatview Aseptic Packaging Company Limited, a company listed in Hong Kong.
 Since December 2010, he has been the head of finance of Cardinal Health China, one of the world's leading pharmaceutical distributors, which acquired Zuellig Pharma China in November 2010.
 Prior to that, he was the vice president of finance and strategy of Zuellig Pharma China, a private company focused on pharmaceutical distribution, and was its chief financial officer from 2005 to February 2009.
-Mr. Lueth worked for GE Capital from 1998 to 2004 in a variety of roles, including chief financial officer and chief executive officer for the Taiwan operations, and the representative for China.
-Earlier, he served with Coopers & Lybrand as an auditor.
-Mr. Lueth obtained his certificate as a certified public accountant in 1991 and a certified management accountant in 1994.
+Mr. Lueth worked for GE Capital from 1998 to 2004 in a variety of roles, including chief financial officer as a certified public accountant in 1991 and a certified management accountant in 1994.
 Mr. Lueth received his bachelor of science in accounting degree from the University of Minnesota and an MBA degree from the J.L.
 Kellogg School of Management.